Seteco/Somorrostro/netdata-for-IoT.md

 ## 7. Disable gzip compression of responses

 Gzip compression of the web responses is using more CPU that the rest of netdata.
-You cal lower the compression level or disable gzip compression completely.
+You can lower the compression level or disable gzip compression completely.
 You can disable it, like this:

 ```
 [global]